-Rock climbing has been a significant activity on the Sandstone Ridge for over 100 years.
+Rock climbing has long been a significant activity on the Cheshire Sandstone Ridge.

 The 2 principal locations are at: